muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --startat &lt;filename&gt;
 If you wish to gather data for a subset of your roms from the scraping modules you can use this option to set the starting rom.
-It will then scrape alphabetically from that rom and forwards.
-Use it in conjunction with the `--endat` option described below to further narrow the subset of files you wish to scrape.
+It will then scrape alphabetically from that rom and onwards.
+Use it in conjunction with the `--endat` option described below to further narrow the subset of files you wish to gather resources for.

 NOTE 1!
 Enabling this option automatically sets the `--refresh` and `--nosubdirs` options.

 NOTE 2!
-Instead of using this option, if you just want to scrape and cache data for 1 or 2 roms you can provide the filename(s) directly on the command like so: `$ Skyscraper -p snes -s thegamesdb /full/or/partial/path/to/rom.zip`.
+Instead of using this option, if you just want to gather resources for 1 or 2 roms, you can provide the filename(s) directly on the command like so: `$ Skyscraper -p snes -s thegamesdb /full/or/partial/path/to/rom.zip`.
 ###### Example(s)
 ```
 Skyscraper -p snes -s thegamesdb --startat "rom name.zip"